 If you’re staying at a local camp site, use the facilities in place and clean up your trash!
 The wildlife can be harmed by getting caught up in plastic wrappings or by ingesting them; they shouldn’t have to suffer because campers have been too lazy to clean up after themselves.
-This rule goes for anywhere you’re staying.
+This rule goes for anywhere you’re staying even a caravan storage parking with cleaning service.
 There’s no excuse for you to leave a mess behind and if you want to help the environment, this is one of the easiest ways you can do that.

 Next time you’re about to book your next adventure, consider these tips and do some research to make sure you’re being an eco-friendly traveler!